snac-cooperative/snac_aspace_plugin/README.md

 * [Production](https://snaccooperative.org/)
 * [Development](https://snac-dev.iath.virginia.edu/)

-### SNAC API Key
+### Production/Development API Key

-This is only required if you want to use functionality that modifies SNAC (Export, Sync, Push).
+These are only required if you want to use functionality that modifies SNAC (`Export`, `Sync`, or `Push`).
-Enter your SNAC API key here, making sure it's valid for the SNAC Environment specified above.
+Enter your SNAC API key(s) in the appropriate boxes here.

+**NOTE:**
-**NOTE:** this setting is intended to be used at the User level only, in order to associate SNAC changes with specific users.
+This setting is intended to be used at the User level only, in order to associate SNAC changes with specific users.
 In other words, do not set an API key as a global option for all users to share.
 Each user should manage their own keys.

 ## Importing from SNAC